Artificial intelligence: AI welfare and rights

 It is difficult or impossible to reliably evaluate whether an advanced AI is sentient (has the ability to feel), and if so, to what degree.
 But if there is a significant chance that a given machine can feel and suffer, then it may be entitled to certain rights or welfare protection measures, similarly to animals.
 Sapience (a set of capacities related to high intelligence, such as discernment or self-awareness) may provide another moral basis for AI rights.
 Robot rights are also sometimes proposed as a practical way to integrate autonomous agents into society.

 In 2017, the European Union considered granting "electronic personhood" to some of the most capable AI systems.
 Similarly to the legal status of companies, it would have conferred rights but also responsibilities.
 Critics argued in 2018 that granting rights to AI systems would downplay the importance of human rights, and that legislation should focus on user needs rather than speculative futuristic scenarios.
 They also noted that robots lacked the autonomy to take part in society on their own.

 Progress in AI increased interest in the topic.
 Proponents of AI welfare and rights often argue that AI sentience, if it emerges, would be particularly easy to deny.
 They warn that this may be a moral blind spot analogous to slavery or factory farming, which could lead to large-scale suffering if sentient AI is created and carelessly exploited.

 Future

 Superintelligence and the singularity

 A superintelligence is a hypothetical agent that would possess intelligence far surpassing that of the brightest and most gifted human mind.
 If research into artificial general intelligence produced sufficiently intelligent software, it might be able to reprogram and improve itself.
 The improved software would be even better at improving itself, leading to what I. J. Good called an "intelligence explosion" and Vernor Vinge called a "singularity".

-However, technologies cannot improve exponentially indefinitely, and typically follow an S-shaped curve, slowing when they reach the physical limits of what the technology can do.
+In Artificial Intelligence: A Modern Approach, Russel and Norvig cast doubt on the possibility of a singularity, arguing that "so far, every technology has followed an S-shaped curve", and that "sometimes it is not possible to keep the growth going."